 - Wipe off the squeegee and excess moisture on the walls and shower door with a microfiber cloth.

-- Complete your routine by spraying a mold-deterrent spray on the glass doors and frame.
+- Complete your routine by spraying your homemade shower cleaner on the doors and frame.

-- To keep moisture under control, always keep your glass shower doors open when you’re not showering.
+- Keep moisture under control by always keeping your glass shower doors open when you’re not showering.